close

 Words: 1120|Pages: 2|6 min read

 In “The Snows of Kilimanjaro,” Harry set out to Africa with his wife in an attempt to recapture his former literary motivation; in “the good time of his life” he had been happy in Africa.
 His will to write has softened with the comfort and luxury afforded him by Helen, his wife's, affluence.
-After having spent years “with different people and more money, with the best of the same places, and some new ones,” he reached a state of artistic stagnation from which he has been unable to extricate himself (59).
-He came to Africa to be for a time without luxury, and with “the minimum of comfort”, to recreate something of the sensation of his old life before the money (60).
+After having spent years “with different people and more money, with the best of the same places, and some new ones,” he reached a state of artistic stagnation from which he has been unable to extricate himself (Hemingway, 1936, p.
+59).
+He came to Africa to be for a time without luxury, and with “the minimum of comfort”, to recreate something of the sensation of his old life before the money (Hemingway, 1936, p.
+60).
 A parallel is made between affluence and an idiosyncratic kind of non-bodily death: the death of creativity, initiative, and meaningful experience.
 Harry has been dying in this way for years, and, ironically, only as his physical death closes in is his aesthetic sensibility resurrected.
 In “The Snows of Kilimanjaro,” death of the physical body does not preclude the continuance of other, more esoteric modes of being; through the resurgence of his art, Harry is able to achieve another life, one that continues even after the death of his physical body.

 In Africa, without the comforts and distractions of wealth, Harry felt he could “get back into training.”
-He needed a place to “work the fat off his soul,” fat that had accumulated over years of an sedentary, complacent life, divorced from the realm of the aesthetic.
+He needed a place to “work the fat off his soul,” fat that had accumulated over years of a sedentary, complacent life, divorced from the realm of the aesthetic.
 While on safari, Harry says the “illusion” of a returning strength to write was felt, but the real strength of will does not truly come until his leg's infection becomes serious and Harry must face the fact that he will soon die.

+Harry begins to write again.
+In segments of italicized text, divorced from the frame narrative of Harry and Helen in Africa, Harry mentally writes those things which he wishes he could put to paper.
+“So now it was all over,” he thought.
+“So now he would never have a chance to finish it” (Hemingway, 1936, p.
+54).
 It is significant that Hemingway pairs these two sentences.
-Henry regrets that, because of the imposition of death, he will not be able to write these stories – “to finish it”; however, it is his coming to terms with impending death that freed him from his complacency and his rationalizations and has given him the will to write again.
-Before death closed in, his only intentions of writing were “illusions”, as Harry puts it.
+Harry regrets that, because of the imposition of death, he will not be able to write these stories – “to finish it”; however, it is his coming to terms with impending death that freed him from his complacency and his rationalizations and has given him the will to write again.
+Before death closed in, his only intentions of writing were “illusions,” as Harry puts it.
 Now the end is almost tangible, he knows it is all over, and is compelled to write, to finish.

 Death breathes new life into Harry in this way.
 These italicized sections are not only melancholy reminiscences of his life in the world, but they are its coda as well.
 He has failed to publish a textual monument that would preserve permanently his life and the knowledge he gained throughout it, however he did all that he was able: mentally construct said monument, thus codifying his worldly life.
 And in codifying his worldly life, the rebirth of Harry's aesthetic self is affirmed.